UoB-COMSM0166/2026-group-9/README.md

 ## 4. Implementation

-Our game, Kill that Virus(KTV), is a top-down 2D survival shooter.
+Our game, *Kill that Virus(KTV)*, is a top-down 2D survival shooter.
 Players control a cell moving through a large, scrolling map, defending against waves of enemies and navigating increasingly difficult levels.

+<a id="camera-tracking"></a>

-4.1 The First Challenge: Camera Tracking
+### 4.1 The First Challenge: Camera Tracking

 Our game map is much larger than the visible canvas, so the camera must follow the player while only showing part of the world.
-This created a technical challenge because the game had to manage two coordinate systems at the same time: world coordinates and screen coordinates.
+This created a technical challenge because the game had to manage two coordinate systems at the same time: *world coordinates* and *screen coordinates*.
 Player movement, enemy positions, bullets, and collision detection all happen in world space, But the canvas only displays the area currently covered by the camera!

 This caused several problems:

-Mouse aiming had to be converted correctly from screen space to world space.
+- Mouse aiming had to be converted correctly from screen space to world space.
-Enemy spawning had to happen outside the visible canvas but still remain inside the map boundaries.
+- Enemy spawning had to happen outside the visible canvas but still remain inside the map boundaries.
-Player movement also had to be limited by the world size rather than the canvas size.
+- Player movement also had to be limited by the world size rather than the canvas size.
-All enemies, bullets, and background elements needed to stay visually synchronized while the camera was moving.
+- All enemies, bullets, and background elements needed to stay visually synchronized while the camera was moving.

 We solved this by introducing a camera offset system.
 The camera offset is calculated from the player’s position, allowing the player to stay near the center of the screen during normal movement.
 At the edges of the map, the offset is constrained so the camera does not show empty space outside the edge of map.

 All gameplay logic, including movement, enemy AI, bullet trajectories, and collision checks, is updated in world coordinates.
 Rendering is handled separately by applying the camera translation before drawing the world.
 UI elements are drawn after this step, so they stay fixed on the screen.
 For mouse aiming, we adjust the mouse position using the camera offset before calculating the bullet angle.